15 Questions to Ask Your Wedding Photographer

 How long will we need to wait before we can see the pictures?

 Every couple is excited to see their wedding photos after the big day.
-For some, the wait may be just a week.
+For some, the wait could be just a week.
 For others, it may take longer, depending on the number of images shot.
 Ask your photographer their average post-processing time so you know how long it will likely take before you get to see their wonderful shots.

 How will I receive my images, and how many are included in your package?